Mistake gating leads to energy and memory efficient continual learning: Results

 \subsection{Mistake-gated learning}

 We examine a supervised learning scenario.
 In such scenarios the network is trained by minimizing a surrogate loss function, commonly a mean-square error or cross-entropy loss.
 The reason for using a surrogate loss is that the true loss -- whether the classification is correct or not -- is not differentiable.
 While this is common practice, any sample's surrogate loss is almost always non-zero even if classified correctly, and weights will almost always be updated.
+The sample selection methods listed above typically rely on the surrogate loss.
 What happens if we instead make the update conditional on incorrect answers?

 To test this we first train a feed-forward neural network to classify digits from the well-known MNIST dataset.
-We use a standard (non-convolutional) network with a single hidden layer with 200 hidden units.
+Throughout we use a standard (non-convolutional) network with a single hidden layer with 200 hidden units.
 After learning, when presented with a test image, the output neuron with the highest activation should correspond to the class label of the presented digit.
-We trained the network with standard Stochastic Gradient Descent with a default learning rate of 0.01.
+We trained the network with standard Stochastic Gradient Descent with a default learning rate of 0.01 (which close to optimal, see Fig.\ref{fig:trace}).
+Typically we train to a certain criterion accuracy on the test set.
 For biological realism samples are presented one at a time, i.e. without batching (see Discussion).

 A first idea is to only update the weights when a sample is misclassified.
 If on the other hand the sample is correctly classified, no update occurs and the algorithm skips to the next sample, as in the classic perceptron algorithm \citep{Rosenblatt1958,Rimer2001,Rimer2006}.
 We call this pure mistake-gating.
 With pure mistake-gating the training accuracy grows rapidly compared to traditional backprop and quickly reaches perfection, Fig.~\ref{fig:trace}a (cf.~red to black curves).
 The generalization performance, as evaluated by measuring performance on the test set, grows more slowly than traditional backprop, Fig.~\ref{fig:trace}b.
-Yet, the number of updates steps is still substantially less than traditional backprop (black curve), Fig.\ref{fig:trace}c.
+Yet, the number of update steps is still substantially less than traditional backprop (black curve), Fig.\ref{fig:trace}c.

 While pure mistake gated learning achieves a low error rate on the training set, the generalization on the test data is fragile.
 To show this we attempt to train to a certain criterion test-set accuracy.
 Pure mistake gating cannot reach the highest test-set accuracies when the learning rate is small (red curves in right-most panels of Fig.\ref{fig:trace}d).
 This limits the generality and practical use of pure mistake gating.
 The reason is that gating results in decision boundaries close to the training samples, and hence a slight change in input can easily switch the output.
 Instead, traditional backprop steers the network away from the decision boundaries by updating even if the output is correct, thereby improving generalization performance on the test-set.
 When learning rates are large, mistake gating overshoots the decision boundary, leading to more robust solution.
 One way to increase robustness is to add a margin to the learning, leading to the well-known hinge loss used in support vector machines \citep{dougan2016unified}.
 Biologically, this requires knowledge of the activation of the neurons with respect to a particular margin and metabolically, requires knowing the margin that minimises energetic cost.
 Thus we concentrate on an automatic, margin-less alternative here.